flame-code/FLAME/docs/installation.rst

 It is recommended to install FLAME in a different directory than the source code.

 #.
-First install futile which is
+First, install futile which is
    a set of utilities from the BigDFT project.
    Preferably, use the version provided with
    FLAME to avoid conflicts.